-Legal counsel comprised of Mr. J. Purves QC, who, with Coldham, were acting as the prosecution on behalf of the Crown; Mr. G Skinner for Mr. Gedge, station master at Prahran; Mr. Gillott for the Westinghouse Brake Co.; Mr. Gannson on behalf of the Engine Drivers' & Firemen's' Association: and Talbot for the Victorian Employees' Railways Association.
+Legal counsel comprised of Mr. J. Purves QC, who, with Coldham, acting as the prosecution on behalf of the Crown; Mr. G Skinner for Mr. Gedge, station master at Prahran; Mr. Gillott for the Westinghouse Brake Co.; Mr. Gannson on behalf of the Engine Drivers' & Firemen's' and Association: Talbot for the Victorian Employees' Railwavs Association.
 The Crown solicitor, Mr. Sutherland instructed Mr. Purves.
 The dead and some of the injured persons also had legal representation.